thepoojasharma/thepoojasharma/README.md

 Hello!
 I'm Pooja Sharma, and I am excited to announce my intention to participate in Google Summer of Code (GSoC) 2025.
 GSoC is a global program that offers students stipends to write code for various open source projects during the summer.

 ## About Me
-I am a beginner in the world of open source and a [Your Role/Student at Your University] with a keen interest in web development.
+I am a beginner in the world of open source and a I am BCA final year student at Bharati vidyapeeth University with a keen interest in web development.
 I enjoy working on front-end, back-end, and full-stack development projects.
 Although I am just starting out, I am eager to learn, grow, and contribute to impactful projects.

 ## Goals for GSoC 2025
 Through GSoC 2025, I aim to: